vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/20_The_Temple_of_maNDaleshvarasvAmin.md

 ![Image 20509](images/016055.png)

-20 / The Temple of Maṇd
+20 / The Temple of Maṇḍaleśvarasvāmin

-. aleśvarasvāmin

 393